Diophantine Geometry over Groups VIII: Stability

 \line{\hss$ $}

-According to [Se8], a definable set over a non-elementary, torsion-free hyperbolic group can be analyzed using the same sieve procedure as the one constructed over a free group in [Se8].
-In particular, every definable set over such a group is in the Boolean algebra generated by AE sets, and every such definable set is a finite union of sets of rigid and solid specializations of some (finite collection of) rigid and solid limit groups, for which a given collection of closures do not form a covering closure.
-Furthermore, with every system of equations over a non-elementary, torsion-free hyperbolic group it is possible to associate a Makanin-Razborov diagram, the analysis of parametric system of equations over such groups is similar to the corresponding analysis over a free group [Se3], the generalized form of Merzlyakov's theorem [Se2], and the techniques to analyze the entire collection of formal solutions over a free group presented in [Se2], remain valid over a non-elementary, torsion-free hyperbolic group.
+According to [Se8], a definable set over a non-elementary, torsion-free hyperbolic group can be analyzed using the same sieve procedure as the one constructed over a free group (see section 6 in [Se8]).
+As a corollary, like over a free group, every definable set over a torsion-free hyperbolic group is a Boolean combination of sets of the form: $NR^i_1$ ($NS^i_1$) and $Cov_i(p,q)$, where these sets are defined precisely as they are defined over free groups in theorems 4.1 and 4.3.

+As the sieve procedure generalizes to torsion-free hyperbolic groups, the argument that proves that Diophantine sets are equational over free groups (theorem 2.1) generalizes to every torsion-free hyperbolic group.
+The definitions of rigid and solid limit groups generalize to torsion-free hyperbolic groups, and the global boundedness of the number of rigid and strictly solid families of values of a rigid or a solid limit group for any given value of the defining parameters that holds over a free group holds over every torsion-free hyperbolic group (see section 3 in [Se8]).

-Therefore, Diophantine sets over a non-elementary, torsion-free hyperbolic groups are equational (theorem 2.1).
-Duo limit groups can be defined over such groups in the same way they are defined over a free group (definition 3.1), and their basic properties remain valid (theorem 3.2).
-The same arguments that were used in proving theorems 4.1 and 4.3 over a free group, prove that sets of the form $NR_s$ and $NS_s$, and sets of rigid and solid specializations of a given rigid or solid limit group for which a given finite set of closures form a covering closure, are stable over a non-elementary, torsion-free hyperbolic group.
-Finally, as over a free group, the arguments that prove theorems 4.1 and 4.3 together with the proof of theorem 5.1, prove the stability of such groups.
+Hence, one can define configuration limit groups that are associated with a rigid or a solid limit group over a torsion-free hyperbolic group, and the construction of Duo limit groups that is presented in section 3 generalizes to torsion-free hyperbolic groups as well.
+Finally, the arguments that were used in proving theorems 4.1 and 4.3 over a free group, generalize to torsion-free group, so the sets $NR_S$, $NS_S$, and $Cov$, that are proved to be stable over a free group are stable over any torsion-free hyperbolic group.
+As any definable set over a torsion-free hyperbolic group is a Boolean combination of sets of the form $NR_s$, $NS_s$, and $Cov$, and the collection of stable sets is closed under Boolean operations, every definable set over a torsion-free hyperbolic group is stable.

 \vglue 1pc \proclaim{Theorem 5.2} The elementary theory of a non-elementary (torsion-free) hyperbolic group is stable. \endproclaim